jdhayes01/ReviewBook/README.md

 ## Required Features From Doc
 ### Account management
-  * Users can create an account --COMPLETE
+  * Users can create an account --COMPLETED
-  * Users can log in -- COMPLETE
+  * Users can log in -- COMPLETED
   * Users can reset their password -- TBC -- Add email service
 ### Book list
   * Users can view their own list of books -- COMPLETED
   * Users can add books to their list -- COMPLETED
   * Users can update the books on their list -- COMPLETED
-  * Users can remove books from their list
+  * Users can remove books from their list -- COMPLETED
   * Users can rate their books on a scale of 1 to 5 -- COMPLETED
   * A list of books can only be viewed by its owner -- COMPLETED
 ### Dashboard